 Apply by January 1 of your senior year.

-You’ll complete the same application for admission that traditional M.S. students submit, but you don’t have to submit Graduate Record Examination (GRE) scores or a WES evaluation.
+You’ll complete the same application for admission that traditional M.S. students submit.
 We encourage letters of recommendation.See the application instructions and apply

 Review your degree requirements